 For instance, omelets, egg salad, hard boiled eggs, deviled eggs, poached eggs, eggs over easy…pretty much anything!

 In addition, eggs are a super healthy source of protein.

-So when I saw this delicious looking loaded egg cups recipe in my Cooking Light Magazine, I had to try it out.
+So when I saw this delicious looking loaded eggs in a muffin tin recipe in my Cooking Light Magazine, I had to try it out.

 And if you’re looking for a compilation of amazingly delicious, lightened up recipes, you really need to get Gina Homolka’s SkinnyTaste Cookbook.

 I’ve made several of her recipes and they’re all so good!

 Knowing that each serving is only 5 Weight Watchers SmartPoints makes it a no-brainer for me.